NBISweden/workshop-reproducible-research/docs/conda.md

 The [Mamba package manager](https://github.com/mamba-org/mamba) is built on-top of Conda with some changes and additions that greatly speed up the execution time.
-First of all, core parts of Mamba is written in C++ instead of Python, like the original Conda.
+First of all, core parts of Mamba are written in C++ instead of Python, like the original Conda.
 Secondly, it uses a different dependency solver algorithm which is much faster than the one Conda uses.
 Lastly, it allows for parallel downloading of repository data and package files with multi-threading.
-All in all, these changes means that Mamba is (currently) simply a better version of Conda.
+All in all, these changes mean that Mamba is (currently) simply a better version of Conda.
 Hopefully these changes will be incorporated into the Conda core at some point in the future!

-So, do you get Mamba?
+So, how do you get Mamba?
 Funnily enough, the easiest way to install it is (of course) using Conda!
 Just run `conda install -n base -c conda-forge mamba`, which will install Mamba in your `base` Conda environment.
-Mamba works *exactly* the same as Conda, meaning that all you need to do is to stop using `conda
-<command>` and instead use `mamba <command>` - simple!
-There are only two
-exceptions to this, and that is activating and deactivating environments: you still have to use `conda activate` and `conda deactivate`.
+Mamba works *exactly* the same as Conda, meaning that all you need to do is to stop using `conda <command>` and instead use `mamba <command>` - simple!
+There are only two exceptions to this, and that is activating and deactivating environments: you still have to use `conda activate` and `conda deactivate`.
 So transitioning into using Mamba is actually quite easy - enjoy your shorter execution times!